Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/06_alpha_omega.md

 LB3) before casting Run: \*\*\*\*mi\* (which is a 30-second cast) as the hard enrage of the fight.

+Note that there will be one more melee LB available during the enrage cast, as the limit gauge is refilled from the second healer LB3.

 ---

 ## Buff windows